shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 I will keep adding to this list here.
 Feel free to write me an email in case you come across any more such resources.

-- In case this is helpful, [this is my academic statement](/assets/pdf/academic_statement_cmu.pdf) which I had submitted when applying to CMU (and from where I had an offer).
+- In case this is helpful, [this is my statement of purpose / SOP/ academic statement](/assets/pdf/academic_statement_of_purpose_sop_cmu.pdf) which I had submitted when applying to CMU (and from where I had an offer).

+Note - Adding keywords like `PhD CS SOP statement of purpose sample example` so that it gets picked up search engines.

 - My responses to some queries I have received over email and other social media over the years.
     - [[email 1]](/assets/pdf/email1.txt): Thoughtful questions on the Ph.D. applications process.
 Many of my suggestions I had responded with in this email have also been iterated by Shriram in his talk since.